Once again, Pats' defense a winner in numbers game

 “We made enough plays on defense, forced fumbles, picks,” Godchaux said of the Patriots’ defensive performance.

-“Any time you give up more than 100 yards rushing that’s not a good day,” said 310-pound former Dolphin Godchaux.
+“Anytime you give up more than 100 yards rushing, that’s not a good day,” said the 310-pound former Dolphin Godchaux.
 “Yards don’t beat you, but points do.
-We gave up 13 points and we scored 36 so we won the game.”
+We gave up 13 points and we scored 36, so we won the game.”

 The Patriots rank No. 3 among all AFC teams (fourth overall) in defense (316.7 yards allowed per game), second (third overall) against the pass (200.9) and 10th against the run.